tripplea-sg/innodb-cluster-operator/README.md

 7. Automatic adding or removing members
 8. Network partition or pod’s failure handling
 9. Reboot cluster from complete outage handling
-10. Ad-hoc and scheduled backup using MySQL Shell dumpInstance
+10. Ad-hoc and scheduled autobackup
 </br>
 Triplea-operator is not really a Kubernetes Operator </br>
 Simple architecture, easy to deploy, and with minimum dependency </br>